twidi/streamdeckfs/README.md

 - `X1,Y1`: the coordinates of the top left corner of the bounding box
 - `X2,Y2`: the coordinates of the bottom right corner of the bounding box
 - `START`: the start angle of the arc.
-"0" is at midnight
 - `END`: the end angle of the arc.
 The arc is drawn clockwise.
 - `LINE_COLOR`: the color of the line.
 Optional
 - `WIDTH`: the width of the line.
 Optional